HYROX times benchmarks showing average 1 hour 30 minutes, good 1 hour 10 minutes and elite sub 1 hour performance levels

 So if you’re chasing sub-90, aiming for your first solid finish, or trying to step up a division, you’re in the right place.

-If you want the bigger picture, my HYROX Guides hub breaks the fundamentals down clearly.
+If you want the complete setup for your best HYROX time, the HYROX Performance System shows you how.
 If you want the numbers, keep reading — because the stats don’t lie.

 On this page you’ll get